 Browser trace details

 If your end users are behind a firewall or proxy and do not have access to the CDN or to New Relic's networks (including bam.nr-data.net), New Relic Browser will not work.
-For more information about server locations and IP addresses for sending data to New Relic, see Networks.
+For more information about host locations and IP addresses for sending data to New Relic, see Networks.

 New Relic Browser creates cookies in the end user's browser.
 If the user has cookies disabled, page load timing (sometimes referred to as real user monitoring or RUM) will not be able to track sessions properly.
 Also, if the user has an older browser that does not support the Navigation Timing Specification API, page load timing will not be able to track response times as accurately.